twangboy/salt-vmtools/README.md

           have higher precedence than those read from 'tools.conf'.

-    Note: A minion identifier is automatically generated for the salt-minion, however one can be specified using key=value, for example:
+    Note: A minion identifier is automatically generated for the salt-minion, however one can be specified using key=value.

-            id=myminion
+            For example: id=myminion

     Note: At all times preference is given to actions presented on the command line, over those available from guest variables or